Effective iSBNT practitioners

 Watch the ‘Harms and Harm Reduction’ slide show now.

-Make sure that your service users have easy access to iSBNT and the website more generally.
+Make sure that your service users have easy access to guided recovery on the website.
 Go to the 'Mobiles and posters' page and see some ways of doing this.